TTeigen/AnimalShelterAPI/README.md

 ## Setup/Installation Requirements

+* Clone this repository
+* Run >dotnet ef database update in terminal
-* Clone this repository and >dotnet run in terminal
+* Run >dotnet run in terminal
-* Navigate through the website through the links
+* Use either Swagger or a compatible webapp to navigate the API

 ## Known Bugs
 * No known bugs at this time.